 There is no specific definition of "periodic" as referenced in the standard for preventive services, so this judgment will be made by the PCP based on each individual case.
 Each CHRISTUS Health US Family Health Plan beneficiary is entitled to an annual physical, and women are entitled to one self-referring well-woman exam performed by a network Obstetrician and/or Gynecology specialist.
-Each CHRISTUS Health US Family Health Plan beneficiary is entitled to an annual eye exam performed by a network Optometrist or Ophthalmologist.
+CHRISTUS Health US Family Health Plan Active-Duty beneficiary is entitled to an annual eye exam performed by a network Optometrist or Ophthalmologist.
+Retirees are entitled to an eye exam every two years.